erap129/EEGNAS/README.md

 ## EEGNAS: an EEG-targeted Neural architecture search algorithm

-###Instructions to run example experiment on the BCI Competition IV 2a dataset:
+###Instructions to run cross/per subject experiment on the BCI Competition IV 2a dataset:
 1. git clone the project to your machine
 2. from the main folder 'BCI_Benchmarks' run: `python BCI_IV_2a_experiment.py -e cross_per_subject`
 3. This will run 2 experiment configurations: